North Carolina vs. Pittsburgh: Sportsbook promo codes, odds, spread, over/under - January 2

 North Carolina vs. Pittsburgh: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 2

-In this article, you will find the spread and odds across multiple sportsbooks for the North Carolina vs. Pittsburgh matchup.
+In this article, you will find odds and spreads for the North Carolina vs. Pittsburgh matchup across multiple sportsbooks.

 North Carolina vs. Pittsburgh Game Info